dkmat/Threading/Report.md

 one of them is put in the queue while the other uses the resource.
 The other one can use the resource later when it becomes available.
 ### Semaphore Struct
 To keep track of each semaphore's resource and its availability, we use a semaphore struct, which contains the semaphore count (can be 0 or a positive integer) and a wait queue, to keep track of the threads that are waiting to use the resource.

 ### Semaphore Functions
 <h5 a><strong><code>sem_t sem_create(size_t count)</code></strong></h5>
+This function allocates memory for the semaphore and check if memory allocation was successful.
+Set the internal count to the parameter count and allocates the wait queue for the semaphore as well.
+Returns the created semaphore struct.
+Returns -1 for failure.
 <h5 a><strong><code>int sem_destroy(sem_t sem)</code></strong></h5>
+This function checks if sem is not NULL and if the wait queue is empty if true it deallocates the sem semaphore.
+Returns 0 for succes and -1 for failure.
 <h5 a><strong><code>int sem_down(sem_t sem)</code></strong></h5>
+This function checks if sem is not NULL if true then it checks if semaphore is available by checking the count.
+If it is available then it decrements it because it is being used.
+Otherwise, it adds the current thread to the semaphore's wait queue and dequeues it from the ready queue.
+This ensures the thread cannot be scheduled until the semaphore becomes available.
+Returns 0 for success and -1 for failure.
 <h5 a><strong><code>int sem_up(sem_t sem)</code></strong></h5>
+This function checks if sem is not NULL if true then it checks increases the count for the semaphore, then it checks if there are any threads in the wait queue and enqueues them to the ready queue.
+Since they are going to be using the resource we decrement the count again.
+Returns 0 for success and -1 for failure.

-<h5 a><strong><code>void uthread_block(void)</code></strong></h5>
+<h5 a><strong><code>void uthread_unblock(struct uthread_tcb *uthread)</code></strong></h5>
+This function makes sure we switch out from the current thread to the next thread in the ready queue.
+This ensures that we don't schedule the current thread until it enters the ready queue again.
 <h5 a><strong><code>void uthread_unblock(void)</code></strong></h5>
+This function enqueues the thread freed from the wait queue into the ready queue.
+This makes the uthread parameter ready and it can be scheduled in the future.